 Northwestern University’s Program in Public Health offers practice and research degrees emphasizing analytic skills for new college graduates and seasoned professionals.
-Both daytime and evening classes take place on the Chicago campus close to Northwestern Memorial Hospital, Lurie Children’s and the Rehabilitation Institute of Chicago.
-New MPH concentrations in epidemiology and community health research join the long-standing generalist MPH.
+Both daytime and evening classes take place on the Chicago campus close to Northwestern Memorial Hospital, Lurie Children’s and the Shirley Ryan AbilityLab (formerly the Rehabilitation Institute of Chicago).
+New MPH concentrations in Epidemiology, Global Health, and Community Health Research join the long-standing generalist MPH.
 Full-time students can complete the MPH degree in 12 months while a part-time, evening program is a good fit for working professionals.
-The Master of Science in Epidemiology and Biostatistics serves those interested in careers in statistical analysis and those preparing for careers in population-based research with a full-time program that can be completed in 12 months.
+The Master of Science in Biostatistics serves those interested in careers in statistical analysis and those preparing for careers in population-based research with a full-time program that can be completed in 12 months.
 The Program in Public Health is overseen by the Institute for Public Health and Medicine (IPHAM) at Feinberg School of Medicine.